quidscio/quidscio.github.io/_posts/2019-02-13-Security-job-description-resources.md

 categories:
   - Security
 tags:
-  - update
+  - security
 ---

-Stu Hirst posted a LinkedIn plea to end combination job descriptions for security professionals.
+Stu Hirst [posted a LinkedIn plea](https://www.linkedin.com/feed/update/urn:li:activity:6500994465631653889/) to end combination job descriptions for security professionals.
 One day and 204 comments later, the post collected a quantity of resources addressing the problem.
 As I'm forgetful...a list summary: